-Whether you are healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
-Mass is inherently a high-risk activity, given that it involves many people gathering indoors for a prolonged period of time.
-We encourage each of you to discern what is best for your own health and the health of your family and your communities, and to consult with your doctor when appropriate.
-Should you decide that staying at home is safer, we respect and honor your decision.
+Whether you are fully vaccinated or not, healthy or “high risk” (anyone over 60, immunocompromised, with a heart condition or diabetes, or who has any other serious underlying medical conditions), your safety and health during worship is the highest priority.
+We encourage every parishioner and every family to make a sound and reasonable decision about what is best for their own health and the health of their family and their communities, and to consult with their doctor when appropriate.
+If a smaller congregation size is important to you, you should know that the 11 a.m.
+Mass is the most popular.
+Should you decide that staying at home is safer, we respect your decision.
 We continue to stream the 11 a.m.
 Mass so that you can worship and participate at home and watch it live or anytime afterwards.

 How to Prepare for Mass

-● If you have any symptoms of illness, or if you have been in contact with someone who has COVID-19, you must stay at home.
-Parents have the discretion as to whether children should be present at this time, knowing that children must also follow the guidelines set.
+● If you have any symptoms of illness, or if you are not fully vaccinated and have been in contact with someone who has COVID-19, you must stay at home.

-● Please bring your own hand sanitizer/wipes.
-Hand sanitizer will be on hand as it remains available, and pews and commonly touched surfaces will be cleaned between Masses.
-Bringing your own disinfecting materials is an extra precaution.
+● We suggest bringing your own hand sanitizer.
+Hand sanitizer will be on hand as it remains available, but having your own disinfecting materials is an extra precaution.

 What to Expect at Mass

 ● Ushers and signage/markers will guide you to your preferred socially distanced with mask on seating or not distanced seating section of the church.